nusco/narjillos/backlog.md

 * Find the bug that allows creatures to stay around after death Try removing all energy sources except for food: food_density_per_block, initial_element_level and catalyst_level at 0.
 That configuration triggers the bug.

+* Fix random number generator
+  I had to hack together a few algorithms to make it compile under modern versions of Java.
+I'm not sure they work as expected.
+I should probably use a sound, serializable random generator.

 ##Collision Detection
 > goal: complex interactions